owncloud/web/getting-started.md

 - `option.routing` This accepts an object with the following fields to customize the routing behaviour:
   - `options.routing.idBased` Enable or disable fileIds being added to the URL.
 Defaults to `true` because otherwise e.g. spaces with name clashes can't be resolved correctly.
 Only disable this if you can guarantee server side that spaces of the same namespace can't have name clashes.
 - `options.upload.xhr.timeout` Specifies the timeout for XHR uploads in milliseconds.
-- `options.editor.autosaveEnabled` Specifies if the autosave for the editor apps is enabled.
-- `options.editor.autosaveInterval` Specifies the time interval for the autosave of editor apps in seconds.

 ### Sentry